 Like all professional musicians, the career-seeking Guitarist usually feels the choice was not theirs to make; it was made for them.
 There just isn’t anything else they could even see themselves doing in life.
 Staying true to the music, they find a way to support themselves, sometimes living in a closet at a friend’s apartment for a while, working a day job, living off very little income while they maneuver themselves for that “big break” that will finally put them out there.

 It’s not an easy life, but as a young person, it’s a lot easier than for someone advanced in years.
 The big breaks tend to be a lot of little breaks strung together.
-Being in a well-regarded band; meeting a certain person in the industry; learning new techniques; getting accepted to a music school; getting a job inside a record company–these are all examples of little breaks that eventually turn into bigger and better breaks.
+Being in a well-regarded band; meeting a certain person in the industry; learning new techniques; getting accepted to a luthier school; getting a job inside a record company–these are all examples of little breaks that eventually turn into bigger and better breaks.
 The casual observer doesn’t see all this.
 They just see the musicians on stage and think it happened overnight.
 That’s not really how this all works.